jekyllt/vitae/README.md

 ## Issues and contributing

-I have tested this install with Ruby v2.4.2p198 (Mac OS RVM) and Jekyll v3.6.2.
+This install builds well with Ruby v2.6.3 and Jekyll v3.9.0.
 If you run into any problems please log them on the [issue tracker](https://github.com/jekyller/vitae/issues).

 Feel free pull-request your patches and fixes.